 - 14.1 The Chief of the Department or designee may require members to work longer than the regular work day or the regular work week. - 14.2 Overtime Provisions For Employees On A 48.7 Hour Average Work Week.
-Subject to the provisions below, any time actually worked under proper authorization or suffered to be worked in excess of the number of hours normally scheduled and in excess of 106 hours in the 14-day PPSD pay period shall be designated as overtime and shall be compensated at one and one half (1.5) times the base hourly rate, except as otherwise required by the FLSA. - 14.3 Overtime Provisions For Employees On A 40 Hour Average Work Week.
+Subject to the provisions below, any time actually worked under proper authorization or suffered to be worked in excess of the number of hours normally scheduled and in excess of 106 hours in the 14-day PPSD pay period shall be designated as overtime and shall be compensated at one and one half (1.5) times the base hourly rate, except as otherwise required by the FLSA.
+Upon request of the Chief of the Fire Department, the requirement that employees must work in excess of 106 hours in the 14-day PPSD pay period to earn one and one half (1.5) overtime may be waived by the DHR Director if DHR determines it is necessary to address mandatory overtime.
+DHR's determination on whether to provide a waiver is non-grievable. - 14.3 Overtime Provisions For Employees On A 40 Hour Average Work Week.
 Subject to the provisions below, any time actually worked under proper authorization or suffered to be worked in excess of the number of hours normally scheduled shall be designated as overtime and shall be compensated at one and one half (1.5) times the base hourly rate, except as otherwise required by the FLSA. - 14.4 For the purposes of this section, jury duty and statutory holidays shall be counted as hours worked; vacation hours, sick leave, compensatory time and any other paid or unpaid leaves not herein listed shall not be counted as hours worked.
-Overtime compensation so earned shall be computed subject to all the provisions and conditions set forth herein. - 14.5 Notwithstanding any other provision of this Agreement, all mandatory, unscheduled hours worked will be compensated at one and one-half (1.5) times the base hourly rate, except as otherwise required by the FLSA.
+Overtime compensation so earned shall be computed subject to all the provisions and conditions set forth herein.

-- 14.6 The method of assigning overtime shall be in accordance with a procedure developed by the Fire Department and the Union.
+- 14.5 Notwithstanding any other provision of this Agreement, all mandatory, unscheduled hours worked will be compensated at one and one-half (1.5) times the base hourly rate, except as otherwise required by the FLSA. - 14.6 The method of assigning overtime shall be in accordance with a procedure developed by the Fire Department and the Union.
 Said procedure shall provide a fair and equitable method for assigning overtime, so each member of the bargaining unit shall have as equal an opportunity as possible, taking into consideration operational needs, to be scheduled to work overtime. - 14.7 Members working a forty (40) hour workweek (i.e., 80 hours biweekly) who accept a suppression overtime assignment shall be compensated at the appropriate suppression hourly rate (i.e., based on the 97.4-hour biweekly rate).